mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           When played from hand create a copy of it in your hand.

 keyword:  **Equipped**
-          When the minion is dispelled or dies, its equipment drops and can be picked up by another friendly minion.
+          When the minion is dispelled or dies, its equipment drops and can be picked up by another allied minion.

 keyword:  **Flying**
           Can move to any open tile.